 A map of Wyoming counties using the Albers equal-area conic convenience projection

-If you’re curious about how to change projections when making maps of your own, fear not.
-You’ll see how to do this when we look at Abdoul Madjid’s map in the next section.
+If you’re wondering how to change projections when making maps of your own, fear not: you’ll see how to do this when we look at Madjid’s map in the next section.
 And if you want to know how to choose appropriate projections for your maps, check out “Using Appropriate Projections” on page XX.

 The geometry Column

 In addition to the metadata, simple features data differs from traditional data frames in another respect: its geometry column.
-As you probably guessed from the name, it holds the data needed to make our maps.
+As you might have guessed from the name, this column holds the data needed to draw the maps.

 To understand how this works, consider the connect-the-dots drawings you probably completed as a kid.
-As you added lines to connect one point to the next, the subject of your drawing became clear.
+As you added lines to connect one point to the next, the subject of your drawing became clearer.
 The geometry column is similar.
 It has a set of numbers, each of which corresponds to a point.
 If you’re using LINESTRING/MULTILINESTRING or POLYGON/MULTIPOLYGON simple features data, ggplot uses the numbers in the geometry column to draw each point and then adds lines to connect the points.
 If you’re using POINT/MULTIPOINT data, it draws the points but doesn’t connect them.

-Once again, you never have to worry about these details or look in any depth at the geometry column.Recreating the COVID-19 Map
+Once again, thanks to R you never have to worry about these details or look in any depth at the geometry column.

+Re-creating the COVID-19 Map

 Now that you understand the basics of geospatial data, let’s walk through the code Madjid used to make his COVID-19 map.
-Shown in Figure 4-8, it makes use of the geometry types, dimensions, bounding boxes, projections, and the geometry column we just explored.
+Shown in Figure 4-8, it makes use of the geometry types, dimensions, bounding boxes, projections, and the geometry column just discussed.

 [f04008.png]